o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 #### Unordered lists

+Use unordered lists if the order of the items is arbitrary, such as a list of assets.

-Use `*` to delineate items in unordered lists.
+You can use `*` or `-` to delineate items in unordered lists.
+Whatever you use, be consistent throughout the whole list.

-Unordered list example:
+**Example**:

 ```markdown
 * Item one